Characterising mobile phone use among AT users in Indonesia and Sierra Leone

 Key findings

 huge variety in the ways and purposes for which phones are used, and the meanings they hold for different people.
 For some participants, phones are seen as objects of sociality and interaction; for others, they are objects of solitude, enabling entertainment and learning when they are alone.
 For some, their use is predominantly related to income-generating activities; for others, they’re associated much more with care-giving and domestic labour.
 For some people they’re seen as a vital part of their day-to-day life, whereas for others they are only used in emergencies, such as family health crises.
-For some, phones are associated with excitement, personal growth, connection and opportunity; for others they are associated with anxiety, frustration; a few are simply apathetic towards them.
+For some, phones are associated with excitement, personal growth, connection and opportunity; for others they are associated with anxiety, frustration; a few are simply apathetic towards them. - For many participants, mobile phones are owned and used collectively rather

+than individually.
 Though the majority reported owning a phone, many borrow from or share with family members or neighbours.
 For those who own their own mobile phone, lending it regularly to others is commonplace, particularly in the Freetown settlements.
 This can sometimes put an economic strain on the mobile phone owner and a social strain of shame or guilt on the borrower, with both concerned about the cost of the data that gets used.
-Many participants, particularly those who are middle-aged or elderly, visually impaired or have a physical disability, get family members to help them navigate a mobile phone, teach them about different functions and remind them how to use them.
+Many participants, particularly those who are middle-aged or elderly, visually impaired or have a physical disability, get family members to help them navigate a mobile phone, teach them about different functions and remind them how to use them. - The cost of owning and using a phone is the biggest challenge for people in both settings, though it is more pressing for residents in the Freetown settlements than in Banjarmasin.
+Overall, the residents of the Banjarmasin settlements reported far fewer challenges associated with mobile phone use than those in Freetown, and also had access to more advanced hardware with a wider range of phone functions.
+The residents of the Freetown settlements on the other hand reported significant infrastructural challenges around connectivity, signal coverage and charging, as well as challenges such as the risk of theft, and low levels of literacy.

-• People with disabilities have lower access to mobile phones than non-disabled people
+lower access to mobile phones

-but disability is not the most significant determining factor.
-Infrastructural factors such as cost, network coverage, access etc. are compounded by intersecting demographic factors such as age, gender, socio- economic backgrounds, disability and technological literacy.
+and face more challenges, but disability is not the most significant determining factor.
+Infrastructural factors such as cost, network coverage, access etc. are compounded by intersecting demographic factors such as age, gender, socio- economic backgrounds, disability and technological literacy. - There are inequalities of access

 Through analysis of the quantitative and qualitative data, we have identified six archetypal “characters” that recur across both settings, and have mapped out their archetypal characteristics of access, use, attitude and aspiration regarding mobile phones.
 In this way, we hope to embed their relationships with ICT within their day-to-day realities.